 These consolidated financial statements have been prepared on the basis of a going concern, which contemplates the realization of assets and the discharge of liabilities in the normal course of business for the foreseeable future.
 The Company's ability to meet its obligations as they fall due and to continue to operate as a going concern is dependent on the continued financial support of its creditors and its shareholders and ultimately, the attainment of profitable operations.
-There is no certainty that the Company will continue to produce revenue as it transitions from oil and gas production and into clean energy technology development and commercialization.
+At December 31, 2024, the Company has a capital deficiency of approximately \$1.1 million and a working capital deficiency of approximately \$2.9 million.
 Revenue may not be achieved from the technology portfolio in the near term.
 In the past, the Company has relied on sales of equity securities, debt instruments and asset sales to meet its cash requirements.
 There can be no assurance that funding from this or other sources will be sufficient in the future to satisfy operational requirements and cash commitments.
 Even if the Company is able to obtain new financing, it may not be on commercially reasonable terms or terms that are acceptable to it.
 Failure to obtain such financing on a timely basis could cause the Company to reduce or terminate its operations.